ml-cube/LibreClinica/docs/development/developer.md

 # Tags

-Tags should be created for released LibreClinica versions.
+Tags should be created for released I3LUNG versions.

 # Release Versioning

-There is a need to start with fresh versioning scheme for LibreClinica (independently from upstream) to allow independent release cycle.
+There is a need to start with fresh versioning scheme for I3LUNG (independently from upstream) to allow independent release cycle.

 -   MAJOR.MINOR.PATCH

 Database scheme versioning is currently unchanged.
-Up until now there have not been changes in DB scheme introduced in LibreClinica since the time of fork.
+Up until now there have not been changes in DB scheme introduced in I3LUNG since the time of fork.

 # Contributions